Wish you were able to practise Pilates or yoga somewhere nice and hot? We can set you on the road to rejuvenation.

 Nicole Stone, from our supplier, Yoga Breaks in Spain, shares her advice on how to choose a yoga vacation: “Location is really, really important.
 We’ve been running yoga retreats for ten years now and have used several different locations in Spain.
 We used to use a beautiful hotel up in the mountains, but it was in a little village and we found that after three nights there people used to get a bit stir crazy because they’d walked around the village several times already and there was no real night life or shops nearby.
 If somebody doesn’t want to be too remote and then they end up at a mountain location, they’ll be frustrated and annoyed at their choice.
 Be sure to read the vacation description carefully, so you know what you’re getting.”

-Whether you want a health kick, quiet meditation, or to train as a yoga teacher yourself, our yoga vacations travel guide will show you the way.
+For whether you want a health kick, quiet meditation, or to train as a yoga teacher yourself...

-Take yourself off for a week in Greece as you discover the delights of yoga vacations where the sun always shines and the food is just as fresh as the breeze skimming off the Aegean.
+Take yourself off for a week in Greece as you discover the delights of yoga vacations where the sun always shines.

-Say namaste to our top 10 unusual yoga retreats for a vacation that is engaging, educational or even exhilarating, but always restorative for mind and body.
+Find a vacation that is engaging and exhilarating, and restorative for mind and body.

-Yoga retreat activities always include a little bit extra for the mind, body and soul with nutrition, fitness and unusual activities, such as gulet cruising, horse riding and traditional local dancing helping you work up an appetite after you’ve worked on your daily salutations and stretches.
+Gulet cruising, horse riding and traditional local dancing helping you work up an appetite after your daily salutations.